 Preliminary Ecological Appraisal (PEA)

-A basic ecology survey that generally follows Natural England's published procedure and comprises determination of extent of habitats using standard codes, producing a map from this and adding informative target notes for features of interest.
+These have now largely replaced Phase 1 surveys.
+A basic ecology survey that follows best practice procedure and comprises determination of extent of habitats using standard codes, producing a map from this and adding informative target notes for features of interest.
 Other general site information and highlighting of issues that may need further investigation are included.

 These ecological surveys can be carried out at any time of year, although vegetation tends to be easier to identify in spring or summer.

-More detailed than the former, this is akin to Ecological Impact Assessment (EcIA).
+More detailed than the former, these are a more in-depth examination of the impacts of proposals or change of land use on a site.
 It includes a full written report with species lists, remarks on biodiversity, legal and planning context, an appraisal of nature conservation value and identification of protected species or signs of their presence and other notable features as well as ecological constraints & opportunities.
 Conclusions and appropriate recommendations for any necessary compliance or further investigation are provided as appropriate.

 Phase 2 Ecology Surveys

-Phase 2 ecology surveys are essentially vegetation surveys following prescribed and advanced methods of investigation and identification of plant communities: the old adage that “plants create habitats and animals live in them” is broadly true for most terrestrial ecosystems.
+Phase 2 ecology surveys are essentially vegetation surveys following prescribed and advanced methods of investigation and identification of plant communities following the National Vegetation Classification or equivalent.
 Understanding exactly which plant species occur, their frequency, cover and relative abundance in an area, tells us much about the environmental conditions, general ecology and history of the site.
 A Phase 2 Survey is an invaluable tool for assessing impacts, monitoring and planning mitigation or enhancement for biodiversity.

 All of the above ecological appraisals can be provided by in-house Betts staff.